Puffer Butte at Fields Spring State Park

 - Six adjacent cabins sleep up to 56 overnight guests

-- Restroom facilities with showers
+- New central restroom facilities with showers

 - Outdoor amphitheater with fire pit